jafossum/EmoncmsDocker/cron_rpi/README.md

-# NGINX Server Docker Image
+# Cron Server Docker Image

-NGINX docker image made on top of the `resin/rpi-raspbian:stretch` image for RaspberryPi
+Cron docker image made on top of the `resin/rpi-raspbian:stretch` image for RaspberryPi

 ## Running the container